Progress in the

 Penal System (PIPS)

-Progress in the Penal System: 2020 (‘PIPS 2020’) is a comprehensive report by the Irish Penal Reform Trust (IPRT) on Ireland's penal system over the last 12 months (published January 2021).
+Progress in the Penal System: 2020 (‘PIPS 2020’) is a comprehensive report by the Irish Penal Reform Trust (IPRT) on Ireland's penal system over 12 months (published January 2021).

 The chapters of the PIPS 2020 report can be accessed using the navigation to the right.
 Alternatively, browse the report by theme below.